 High Level of Attention Given to Each Student

-Our class sizes range from 10 to 30 or so students, and average about 15 students per class.
-When you start treating patients on your own in the last year of the program, we’ll provide one supervisor per every four students as you continue to develop strong mentoring relationships with your instructors.
+Our class sizes range from 5 to 30 students, and average about 15 students per class.
+When you start treating patients on your own in the last year of the program, we’ll provide one supervisor per every three to four students as you continue to develop strong mentoring relationships with your instructors.
 We purposefully cultivate a culture of collaboration here at AIMC Berkeley and you’ll make connections that will last a lifetime.

 Your Success is Our Number One Goal